pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks/debugging_webhooks.md

 Click on the `NON-GET` button for the `pb:execute` relation, and then click `Make Request`.
 The execution logs will be returned on the next page.

+## Identifying why a webhook did or did not get triggered

+Search in the application logs for the consumer version number for which your pact was published.
+You'll find the line where it indicates that a pact is being published for that consumer version number.
+The next few lines in the logs will explain why a webhook did or did not get fired.

+eg.

+* "Pact content has not changed since previous version, not triggering webhooks for changed content"
+* "No enabled webhooks found for consumer "x" and provider "y" and event contract_published"
+* "Webhook triggered for the following reasons: first time pact published with consumer version tagged feat/y"
+* "Scheduling job for webhook with uuid ap7c1tk-AdEYyphWBVieIg"

 ## Viewing logs for past webhook executions

 The second column from the right on the index page shows the webhook status for each pact.
 The colour indicates the status, and the text indicates the last run time.